SAP-samples/teched2025-AI165/exercises/introduction/README.md

 ### Joule Studio
 Joule Studio is a capability in SAP Build.
 With it, you can build custom Agents, using its built-in Agent Builder, and attach reusable tools through so called Joule Skills to them.
 Joule, SAP’s AI Copilot, can then leverage your custom Agents and their skills to complete a task.

+### The A2A Protocol

+Agent-to-Agent (A2A) is a protocol designed to enable agentic AI interoperability.
+Created by Google with SAP being one of multiple founding contributors, the project is now driven as part of the Linux Foundation, following a collaborative and open source approach.

+The protocol recognizes that, increasingly, Agents from different vendors and on different platforms need to collaborate with each other.
+To faciliate this interoperability between Agents, A2A describes a standarized way for Agents to communicate with each other.
+Besides, it now provides SDKs to easily implement this communication pattern, and as such comply with the protocol.